Colegio de Peritos Mercantiles y Contadores Públicos

 Furthermore, the CPMCPH has also sent official letters to the National Banking and Insurance Commission (CNBS) to emphasize the importance of registered audit firms complying with the applicable standards and encourage the entity to monitor compliance.

-Finally, in order to assist its members with implementing the standards, the CPMCPH reports that it has plans to organize two training activities in 2017 for its members on the ISA and disseminate new and amended standards through its communications channels.
+Finally, to assist its members with implementing the standards, the CPMCPH, in collaboration with JUNTEC, has developed training activities for its members on the ISA and disseminated new and amended standards through its communications channels.

 SMO 4: Code of Ethics for Professional Accountants

-The CPMCPH is responsible for setting ethical requirements for its members, and reports that it has adopted a Code of Ethics in 2005.
-However, these ethical requirements are reportedly not aligned with the IESBA Code of Ethics and the institute indicates its Code of Ethics is less stringent than the IESBA Code.
+The CPMCPH is responsible for setting ethical requirements for its members and reports adopting a Code of Ethics in 2005.
+However, these ethical requirements are reportedly not aligned with the IESBA Code of Ethics, and the institute indicates its Code of Ethics is less stringent than the IESBA Code.

 SMO 5: International Public Sector Accounting Standards